Details of our planned activities during 2020 can now be found by clicking on the links above

 Friday 9th October to Sunday 11th October 2020: London

-Further details will be in the next newsletter sent to all members in February, or can be obtained now by making a request via the Contact tab above.
+Further details were in the latest newsletter sent to all members in late January, or can be obtained now by making a request via the Contact tab above.

 The Centre’s 2019 AGM approved donations totalling £4233 from our surplus funds to support National Trust projects at Calke Abbey, Hardwick Hall, Mr Straw’s House and Dovedale.